 Program review provides LBS with a foundation for planning and continuous institutional improvement.
-Through the review process, LBS is able to recognize its strengths, past achievements, current challenges, and set goals and plan for the future.
-Evaluation of the seminary program contributes to the assessment of institutional goals and provides information valuable to strategic planning and the improvement of academic programs.
+Through the review process, LBS is able to recognize its strengths, past achievements, current challenges, and then to set goals and plan for the future.
+The evaluation of the seminary program contributes to the assessment of institutional goals and provides information valuable to strategic planning and the improvement of academic programs.
 LBS employs multiple measures in its program review to ensure an accurate and complete reporting.
 The data accumulated will also be included in reporting to its accrediting agency, TRACS.

-Program review will be completed regularly over a four-year period in order to ensure that LBS is accomplishing its mission and is meeting the needs of seminary students and CLB congregations.
+Program Review will be completed regularly over a three-year period in order to ensure that LBS is accomplishing its mission and is meeting the needs of seminary students and Church of the Lutheran Brethren congregations.